salt-extensions/salt-extension-copier/docs/topics/extraction.md

     --refs refs/heads/filter-source --force
 ```

-The `--path-rename` option is needed to move the files into a different directory structure used by Salt extensions.
+The `--path-rename` option moves the files into the directory structure used by Salt extensions.

 (clean-history-target)=
 ### 4. Clean up the history